 There are different variations of their skillets that you can find.
 The vintage model that I have includes a wooden handle that angles sharply upward.
 The base is more narrow and it looks more like a shorter windsor pan.
 The newer model with wooden handle is more horizontally angled and has a more rounded shape.
 It is all around more refined and lack the sharp corners that the vintage version has.
 There are also a variant where the entire cast iron pan is metal with enamel coating throughout the pan.
 Today we will be testing the 9 inch Variant that is made entirely of metal with enamel coating.

-Their dutch oven pretty much stays the same though and is rated number one by America’s Test Kitchen time and time again.
+Their dutch oven pretty much stays the same throughout the years and is rated number one by America’s Test Kitchen.
 Below, you will find their review on their dutch oven.

 Lodge vs Le Creuset Skillet Materials